zivoy/marian-extension/src/extractors/README.md

 |      `Language`       | String                            | The language that the edition is written in |
 |       `Country`       | String                            | The country that the edition was published in |

+## Optional Overrides

+The `Extractor` base class provides some default behavior that you can override if needed.

+### needsReload
+The `needsReload` property defaults to `true`.
+Set this to `false` if the extractor does not require the page to be reloaded before extraction (e.g., if it can reliably work with the current DOM state regardless of how the user arrived there).

+### isSupported(url)
+The default `isSupported` implementation checks the URL against the `_sitePatterns` regexes.
+You can override this function to provide custom logic for determining if a URL is supported.

+### _saveState / _handleStateUpdate
+These methods are used for persistent state management. `_saveState(state)` saves the current state to browser storage, and `_handleStateUpdate(state)` is called when the state is updated (either from storage initialization or changes).

 ## Best practices

 When writing an extractor it is best to have as few delays as possible, and when they are required, try to put it in a promise and extract something else at the same time.